kelloggm/cs-490-website/project-overview.md

 * The evolution of your project concept: How does the project that you delivered compare to what you originally planned to deliver?
 What caused these deviations?
 * The software engineering processes that you feel could have been improved in your project: were there any procesess that in hindsight, you wish that you followed, or wish that you followed better?
 * Your team dynamic: Provide a frank (and ideally, blameless) postmortem of your and your teammates collaborative performance and participation.
 If you had to do this same project over with the same teammates, what would *you* have done differently (or not) to improve your team's overall performance?

-Finally, you will participate in a "project showcase" during the last day of class.
-During this showcase, you'll take turns demo'ing your new feature to the rest of the class, while the rest of your team views the demos of other teams.